software-allies/cap-storage-aws/README.md

 ```
 **Method upload**
 The upload method receive 2 parameters:
-A file(image) to upload and a callback, this callback it's for the event On for know whent the image upload it's complete.
+A file(image) to upload and a callback, this callback it's for the event On for know when the image upload it's complete.
 ```
 upload(file:any, fn:any){